RongjiangWang/QSSP_2024/README.md

 This is the 2024 version of FORTRAN code QSSP for calculating complete synthetic seismograms of a spherical earth using the normal mode theory.
 In comparison with its earlier versions, this version changes the input format to provide more options of selecting source types as well as their composition.

+Please note that the format of input file has changed in comparison with the older version, e.g., QSSP2020.
+The new version enables aritrary combinations of different types of sources.

 Highlights:

 (1) all-in-one code for body waves, surface waves, free oscillations, tsunami for uniform ocean, infrasound/acoustic-gravity/Lamb waves for a standard atmosphere, and static solid-earth deformation as well